How to Wash & Care for Different Fabrics: Your Complete Guide to Proper Textile Maintenance

 Proper fabric care saves money by making clothes last longer.
 When you wash fabrics correctly, they keep their shape, color, and texture.
 This means fewer replacements and better-looking clothes over time.

-• Sort laundry by both color and fabric type to protect clothes during washing
+• Sort by both fabric type and color

 Fabrics fall into three main groups based on their fiber content.
 Each type has unique properties that affect how they feel, perform, and need to be cared for.